 24"-30" | 18"-24" | 4-9 |

-| | | | A species characterized by an early bloom time and glossy green leaves often tinged with red.
-Flowers are produced in dense, pyramidal clusters. | 12B-N | | | | | |
+| | | | | ‘Montgomery’ has dark magenta red, triangular shaped plumes are borne on darker red stems.
+Leaves emerge with a bronze-red tint in spring, then turn dark green.
+A member of Astilbe japonica (Japanese Astilbe).
+A species characterized by an early bloom time and glossy green leaves often tinged with red.
+Flowers are produced in dense, pyramidal clusters. | 9C-S | | | | | |

 |